tianocore-docs/edk2-BuildSpecification/13_build_reports/134_platform_summary.md

 ### 13.4.2 PCDs not used

-If a PCD is not used in a conditional directive statement or by a module, the not used PCD section is generated.
+If a PCD defined in DSC or FDF file, but the PCD is not used in a conditional directive statement and not used by any module, the not used PCD section is generated.
+This is optional section.

 PCD values derived from expressions or other PCDs are not differentiated in the report.
 Only the final value is displayed.